HPCNow/sNow/doc/pages/mydoc/mydoc_devel_contribute_back.md

 {% include image.html file="pull_request.png" url="./images/pull_request.png" alt="pull request" caption="Source Atlassian Documentation" %}
 Issue a pull request for your branch into the main sNow! repository, as follows:
-1. go to your git repo hosted in bitbucket: https://bitbucket.org/<YOUR_BITBUCKET_ACCOUNT>/snow-tools
+1. go to your git repo hosted in GitHub: https://github.com/<YOUR_GITHUB_ACCOUNT>/sNow.git
 2. issue a pull request (see previous screenshot) for your branch to the develop branch of the main sNow! repository.
 3. Add any comment you consider relevant for the development team.